-KCI staff does not administer topical medications without a doctor's order.
+KCI staff does not administer topical medications without prior approval from the Health and Nutrition Coordinator and will be approved on a case-by-case basis.
 Topical medications are non-prescription items applied externally.
-Examples of such products are insect repellents, sunscreen, and lip balm.
+Examples of such products are insect repellent, sunscreen, and lip balm.